btcpayserver/btcpayserver-doc/FAQ.md

 - Drupal
 - Custom integration

-If you're a developer you can develop your own integration, by following the [custom integration instructions](https://github.com/btcpayserver/btcpayserver-doc/blob/master/CustomIntegration.md).
+If you're a developer, you can develop your own integration, by following the [custom integration instructions](https://github.com/btcpayserver/btcpayserver-doc/blob/master/CustomIntegration.md).

-## Do I need a to have an online store to accept cryptocurrencies?
+## Do I need to have an online store to accept cryptocurrencies?

 You can use BTCPay even if you don't have an e-commerce store.
 You can launch your BTCpay and be the payment processor for your friends or local market.
 Another use-case is to accept donations through the POS (Point of Sale) app or payment buttons which can be copy-pasted as HTML snippets into any website.